 For patients who have COPD and obstructive sleep apnoea, ventilatory support with continuous positive airway pressure (CPAP) can improve survival and reduce hospital admissions.
-Non-invasive ventilation is occasionally used in patients with very severe but stable COPD, although the optimal timing for initiation and best selection criteria for candidates is unclear.
+Non-invasive ventilation (NIV) is occasionally used in patients with very severe but stable COPD, although the optimal timing for initiation and best selection criteria for candidates is unclear.
 A Cochrane review found that chronic NIV delivered via a facial mask improved survival and conferred short-term health-related quality of life benefit in stable COPD.
 Chronic NIV also improved duration of hospital admission-free survival in patients with persistent hypercapnia following an exacerbation.
 Another study reported a significant decrease in exacerbation frequency with NIV versus control therapy, although no improvements were observed in mortality, PaO₂, PaCO₂, or pH.

 Criteria for referral for lung transplantation include: